solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-04-05 [Medium: Why Internet failed and how we can fix it](https://medium.com/blockchangers/why-internet-failed-and-how-we-can-fix-it-c786254ca71f)

 2019-04-05 [Bitcoin News: What Article 13 Means for the Cryptocurrency Industry](https://news.bitcoin.com/what-article-13-means-for-the-cryptocurrency-industry/)
+* TimBL mentioned
+* Opponents of the copyright law include Tim Berners Lee, who is overseeing a decentralized social app called Solid that will enable users to own and control their data.
+Content shared “for purposes of quotation, criticism, review, caricature, parody, and pastiche,” will be excluded from Article 13, so memes should be safe at least.
+That’s just as well seeing how Article 13 itself has inspired a plethora of memes.

 2019-04-05 [MSN: Tim Berners-Lee Says We've Messed Up The Internet But It Can Be Fixed](https://www.msn.com/en-au/news/techandscience/tim-berners-lee-says-weve-messed-up-the-internet-but-it-can-be-fixed/ar-BBVCXbX)
 * Mentions Tim BL